ESXi boot failures due to system configuration issues - restore security configuration, decrypt system configuration, recover system configuration

 • Reboot the ESXi host.

-Note: For ESXi versions 8.0 U1 and 8.0 U2 (or any patch on these lines), if you encounter a PSOD after an ESXi Quick Boot upgrade, simply rebooting the host will solve the problem.
+Note: For ESXi versions 8.0 U1 and 8.0 U2 (or any patch on these lines), if a PSOD is encountered after an ESXi Quick Boot upgrade, simply rebooting the host will solve the problem.
 VMware is aware of this issue and working on a fix in a future release.

 Error message B